yousefMK/Bayt-assignment/README.md

 # Bayt-assignment
 Two-parts assignment for the Bayt Front end opening.

-the first assignment is to Prepare the design for a website that works on both Desktop and a mobile phone, The second assignment has two functions (one is solved using the every() method and the other using Recursion).
+the first assignment is to prepare the design for a website that works on both Desktop and a Mobile.

+The second assignment has two functions (one is solved using the every() method and the other using Recursion).

 the solution of the first assignment is inside the index files (including the styles.css)